deis/router/README.md

 ## How it Works

 The router is implemented as a simple Go program that manages Nginx and Nginx configuration.
-It regularly queries the Kubernetes API for services labeled with `routable=true`.
+It regularly queries the Kubernetes API for services labeled with `routable: "true"`.
 Such services are compared to known services resident in memory.
 If there are differences, new Nginx configuration is generated and Nginx is reloaded.

 When generating configuration, the program reads all annotations of each service prefixed with `router.deis.io`.
 These annotations describe all the configuration options that allow the program to dynamically construct Nginx configuration, including virtual hosts for all the domain names associated with each routable application.